evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 project = ws.get_project("YOUR PROJECT ID HERE")
 ```

 **Add a new Panel**.
-Use the `add_panel` method.
-Specify the Panel type, name, Panel Value, etc. You can add multiple Panels: they will appear in the listed order.
+Use the `add_panel` method and pass the parameters.
+You can add multiple Panels: they will appear in the listed order.
 Save the configuration with `project.save()`.
-Here is an example:

 ```python
 project.dashboard.add_panel(